 - Applicants with no extensive or recent U.S. experience will be given preference.

-- No applicant shall receive more than one Fulbright Student grant, including Humphrey Scholar alumni.
+- No applicant may receive more than one Fulbright Student grant, including Humphrey Scholar alumni.
 This does not apply to the Foreign Language Teaching Assistant (FLTA) Program alumni.

-- Local employees of the U.S. missions abroad employed by the State of Department are ineligible for grants during the period of their employment and for one year following termination of employment.
+- Local employee staff (LES) abroad employed by the State Department/United States Agency for International Development (USAID) are not eligible for grants during the period of their employment and for one year following the termination of employment.

-Qualified applicants must submit their applications online at https://apply.iie.org/ffsp2021 no later than May 31, 2020.
+Qualified applicants must submit their applications online at https://apply.iie.org/ffsp2022 NO LATER THAN MAY 15, 2021.